 - DBT (Dialectical Behavior Therapy): DBT is used to assist in handling emotional dysregulation more effectively; DBT helps you learn new coping skills to deal with everyday life situations.
 During our client’s residential stay; they intuitively learn these skills from all 4 DBT approaches.
-DBT therapy is conducted ?X per week.
+DBT therapy is conducted on a weekly basis.

 - CPT (Cognitive Processing Therapy): this is a trauma focused variation of CBT (Cognitive Behavioral Therapy) which is meant to help your brain use more healthy critical thinking skills.
 The premise of CPT is to allow you to think more clearly and logically by disputing unhealthy thoughts/beliefs you created to rationalize your traumatic experience(s) which is currently keeping you trapped in a false reality.
-CPT therapy is done ?X per week.
+CPT therapy is done on a weekly basis.

 - Neurofeedback Therapy: this type of therapy is also called EEG Biofeedback; which is a way to train brain function.
 During neurofeedback therapy, the brain learns to function more efficiently.
 Using advanced technology and software, our clinicians at Utah Addiction Centers use electroencephalogram (EEG) patterns to observe electrical currents of the brain in action.
 EEG is a test that detects abnormalities or electrical activity in brain waves.
 As we observe the brain in action, the person receiving the training receives feedback in the form of visual, audio, or tactile (touch-vibration).
 The feedback is a gradual learning process for the brain, and it applies to any part of the brain that can be measured.
 Neurofeedback is essentially training in self-regulation which allows improved functioning in the central nervous system (CNS).
-Neurofeedback therapy is offered ?X per week.
+Neurofeedback therapy is offered weekly for all of our clientele.

 - MBB (Mind Body Bridging): this therapeutic approach teaches you to bridge the gap between the emotional and the logical functions by taking the time to naturally slow things down in order to learn how to best identify your manufactured stories which impulsively causes unnecessary hyper-arousal.
-MBB is done ?X per week.
+MBB is done weekly.

 - Shame Resiliency: shame, stress and resentment are the largest predictors of relapse; as well as indicators of mental health if left unaddressed.
 Since shame is the most common feeling associated with trauma (PTSD); Utah Addiction Centers’ clients are taught the best shame resiliency skills to ensure a genuine life full of purpose and meaning.
-Shame resiliency therapy is offered ?X per week.
+Shame resiliency therapy is offered on a weekly basis.

 - Recreational Therapy: this type of therapy is important because the principal objective is to improve your functioning and assist you in staying as active, healthy and independent as possible.
 What makes this approach unique is the use of recreational opportunities as part of your individual treatment plan.
 By incorporating your interests, your family and friends, and your community; our recreational therapist will make the therapeutic process for you much more meaningful and relevant.
 Recreation Therapy is widely regarded as an essential piece of residential treatment recovery.
 Becoming more physically healthy allows a First Responder to become mentally healthy with more occurrences of natural joy.
 Many clients often dissociate from their physical bodies, and therefore are further separated from their spiritual best selves.
 The sky is the limit when it comes to the various inpatient activities you can experience while at Utah Addiction Centers.

 - Self Help Community Meetings (AA, NA, GA, etc.): this type of psycho-education help is an excellent form of long-term aftercare once you have finished our residential trauma informed care.
 By attending these type of meetings, you are able to participate in experience, strength and hope as often as desired.
 By no means does Utah Addiction Centers believe that these type of meetings will ever replace treatment; however we do believe that the more you integrate with your community, the higher the likelihood you will maintain good mental health and prolonged recovery.
-You will have access to various self-help meetings ?X per week while attending Utah Addiction Centers.
+You will have access to various self-help meetings on a weekly basis while attending Utah Addiction Centers.

 - Equine Therapy: Regardless of what type of PTSD or trauma you are currently facing, you can find peace and clarity through our equine therapy.
 With the help of these large, gentle animals; First Responders are able to see their own behavior mirrored, thus allowing them to begin working through pain, frustrations, anxiety and other debilitating conditions, to find freedom and confidence.
 Offering a variety of equine therapy options from group dynamics, trauma, and cognitive and behavioral therapy; this type of therapy is unlike any other kind you can participate in.
 During equine assisted therapy sessions, you work with a horse trainer and a therapist, taking each movement and interaction with the horse as a way to help First Responders better understand themselves and their own feelings and actions.
 Horses tend to be hyper-vigilant and very aware of their environment; much like people who have experienced trauma or live with anxiety, making the connection between humans struggling with these conditions and horses that much easier and that much more important.

 - Schema Therapy: this approach teaches you about your most common schemas that are keeping you stuck in patterns of old maladaptive behavior(s).
-Schema therapy is done ?X per week.
+Schema therapy is done on a weekly basis.